BRN-Hub/anon-compression/README.md

 The original code has been reduced to a minimal wokring example for read- and usability, that achieves the same results.

 > [!NOTE]
-> The `master` branch marks the state of the code as the paper was submitted.
+> The `main` branch marks the state of the code as the paper was submitted.
-> Updated dependencies are used on `devel`; Without guaranteed bit-by-bit reproducibility compared to `master`.
+> Updated dependencies are used on `devel`; Without guaranteed bit-by-bit reproducibility compared to `main`.

 > [!IMPORTANT]
 > Scripts are expected to be executed from the root-directory of this repository.